 Once we installed the Floyd Rose FRTS2000 system, we were ready to put it through its paces.
 For that, we plugged right into our Marshall combo amp and used our Super Badass MXR distortion pedal.
 At first, we played through several riffs and licks without engaging the bridge itself.
 Our tuning and intonation remained stable through all of our tests, so we were ready to take it up a notch.

 After a while of playing through our attempted guitar pyrotechnics, we checked the tuning once again and saw that our Strat was still in tune.
-In other words, the Floyd Rose FRTS2000 offers superior tuning stability for folks that like to abuse the whammy bar.
+In other words, the Floyd Rose FRTS2000 offers superior tuning stability for folks who like to abuse the whammy bar.

 Throughout our tests, we felt comfortable with this floating bridge, as it provided an ergonomic playing experience.
 With 0.42-inch string-to-string spacing and 2.91-inch center-to-center post spacing, we felt at home with the Floyd Rose FRTS2000.

 Verdict: The Floyd Rose FRTS2000 Special Tremolo System gives you superior stability and allows you to stay nicely in tune even when going for some wild dive bombs.
-This floating bridge is a fantastic choice for rock players and other virtuosic types of musicians that delve into guitar pyrotechnics and other distortion-induced genres.
+This floating bridge is a fantastic choice for rock players and other virtuosic types of musicians who delve into guitar pyrotechnics and other distortion-induced genres.

 A classic bridge for the modern player.